Kriesse/urbanraum/_workshops/action-theater-improvisation.md

   This series consists of four workshops each dedicated to a topic.

-  *Awareness / September 16th, 2017:*
-  We start with the awareness in the body and then we practice awareness in action in the space in contact with the others.

   *Borders / October 14th, 2017:*
   It is a research about the "border" between inside and outside of our body, reflection on the physical and social boundaries.